Skip to main content

 Flexible File Format Support

 Arraylake's native format and internal data model is Zarr.
 However, other array file formats can also be stored in Arraylake.
 That's because, under the hood, most array file formats use an internal structure and data model that can be mapped 1:1 to the Zarr data model of groups, arrays, and chunks.
+We call this capability virtual files.

 Under the hood, Arraylake uses the popular Kerchunk package to generate indexes ("references" in Kerchunk lingo) of different file formats.
 Arraylake automatically handles the storage of the references and integrates them seamlessly into your data catalog.